smartuni/examples/README.md

 PING message can be initiated via terminal connection to access the shell.
 PONG messages are send automatically when a PING was received.

+Note: the source code is _universal_ meaning it compiles under Linux or MacOS X as well.
+Just run ```gcc -o pingpong -lpthread main.c```.

 ### build and run

 Download or clone this example repository to your development system.
 To build